COVID-19 pandemic in the Philippines: Capacity

-In July 2020, there were currently 85 testing laboratories nationwide with 25,000 tests conducted daily.
-The country has conducted over 3 million tests as of September 2020.
+In July 2020, there were 85 testing laboratories nationwide conducting 25,000 tests daily.
+The country conducted over 3 million tests by September 2020.

-On March 9, 2020, a total of 2,000 tests has been conducted at a rate of 200 to 250 people accommodated by tests per day.
-The testing capacity of the Philippine government has been expanded by late March 2020.
-As of March 23, the Research Institute for Tropical Medicine (RITM) in Muntinlupa alone can test 600 people per day, other laboratories except for the facility of San Lazaro Hospital, Manila, can do 100 tests, while the said hospital can do 50 tests per day.
-By March 27, the release of test results conducted at the RITM takes five to seven days due to backlog, but the institute is committed to reducing the turnaround to two to three days.
-The DOH announced that the country will conduct targeted mass testing on April 14, which will be administered strictly for susceptible, probable, and high-risk patients, such as health workers, expectant mothers, and patients with other medical conditions.
-The country's testing continuously increased, except when RITM temporarily scaled down its operations from April 20–24 after 43 of its staffs tested positive for the virus.
+By March 9, 2020, a total of 2,000 tests had been conducted at a rate of 200 to 250 people per day.
+The testing capacity of the Philippine government was expanded by late March 2020; as of March 23, the Research Institute for Tropical Medicine (RITM) in Muntinlupa alone could test 600 people per day, with other laboratories able to do 100 daily tests.
+Due to its backlog, by March 27 it took 5–7 days to receive testing results from the RITM, though the institute said it was committed to reducing the turnaround to 2–3 days.

-The Philippines has the capability to conduct mass testing, either through reverse transcription polymerase chain reaction (RT-PCR) or rapid antibody testing, given the increased number and improving capacity of the country's accredited laboratories and the procurement of more testing kits.
+Due to the increased number and capacity of the country's accredited laboratories and the procurement of additional testing kits, starting in April 2020, the Philippines was able to conduct mass testing, either through reverse transcription polymerase chain reaction (RT-PCR) or rapid antibody testing.
 The first localized targeted mass testing began in Valenzuela, Metro Manila on April 11.

+On April 14, 2020, the DOH announced it would conduct targeted mass testing nationwide for susceptible, probable, and high-risk patients, including health workers, expectant mothers, and those with other medical conditions.
+RITM temporarily scaled down its operations from April 20–24 after 43 of its staff tested positive for COVID-19.

-Other local government units followed suit shortly after the Inter-Agency Task Force for the Management of Emerging Infectious Diseases (IATF-EID) adopted a resolution that commences 'a national government-enabled, local government unit-led, and people-centered response' to COVID-19.
+The Inter-Agency Task Force for the Management of Emerging Infectious Diseases (IATF-EID) adopted a resolution commencing a "national government-enabled, local government unit-led, and people-centered response" to COVID-19.
+Other local government units followed suit shortly afterward.

 Testing kits

-The Food and Drug Administration has approved the usage of 75 PCR test kits (including one locally developed kit), 79 rapid antibody testing kits, 53 immunoassay testing kits, and 7 other testing kits as of July 30.
+The Food and Drug Administration approved the usage of 75 PCR test kits (including one locally developed kit), 79 rapid antibody testing kits, 53 immunoassay testing kits, and 7 other testing kits as of July 30, 2020.

-A locally developed PCR testing kit has been made by the National Institutes of Health at the University of the Philippines Manila.
-It is reportedly six times cheaper than its foreign counterparts.
-It was first approved for commercial use in April 2020 by the Food and Drug Administration (FDA) but some kits were recalled in May by its manufacturer, after it was found out that testing using the kits yields indeterminate results 30 percent at the time.
-A month later, the testing kit were re-approved after its defects were fixed.
+A PCR testing kit was locally developed by the National Institutes of Health at the University of the Philippines Manila which was reportedly six times cheaper than its foreign counterparts.
+It was first approved for commercial use in April 2020 by the Food and Drug Administration (FDA), but was recalled in May by its manufacturer after it was found out that 30 percent of the kits yielded indeterminate results.
+After its defects were fixed, the testing kit was re-approved and made commercially available in July.